daveyarwood/blog.djy.io/src/_drafts/alda-has-a-new-logo-and-website.md

 I had a few image concepts in mind:

-* An old CRT monitor displaying a single musical note
+* An old CRT monitor displaying a music note
-* A musical note composed of bits or pixels
+* A music note composed of bits or pixels
-* A command line prompt followed by a musical note, e.g.: `>♪`
+* A command line prompt followed by a music note, e.g.: `>♪`
-* A musical note between two repeat signs
+* A music note between two repeat signs

 I'd noticed that a bunch of professional software projects have logos that are [SVG][svg]s, so I set about trying to learn how to make an SVG logo.
 After a